iambandirakesh/NamasteJavascript/JSAdd.md

 **5. reduce():**

 - reduce method is used when we want reduce the array into a single value.
+- if we does not pass the intialvalue the _array[0]_ value is taken as the intialvalue.
 - does not change the original array.
 - does not execute for empty elements.